6 months ago arunParticipant

 After the update, I notice that this method results in two plots in the legend.

 How may I fix this?
 I have seen a similar post on “plotting Nth point” here.
 While that seemed like a good method, the use of the mask results in an approximate line being drawn and not the original.

-Thank you3 weeks, 5 days ago dgteamModerator
+Thank you6 months ago dgteamModerator